tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

         self.somevar = somePassedVariable # This variable is now locally available in any instantised object made from this class
 ```

-Example of a class with a single method being instantised into it's own object:
+Example of a class with a single method being instantiated into its own object:

 ```python